Skip to main content

 CPU Test

-Next we should understand what the performance of the CPU is as this impacts performance of JS processing, CSS processing etc. Select Speed tests > CPU test.
+Next we should understand what the performance of the CPU is as this impacts performance of JS processing, CSS processing etc. Use the following app to collect these details.

 CPU stats